risk-first/website/estimating/Analogies.md

  - The library you thought would solve your networking problems, but turned out to be unable to work through the firewall.
  - The algorithm that promised to recognise

-A _very_ famous example of this might be the "Summer Intern Computer Vision" project, outlined by Seymour Papert:
+A _very_ famous example of this might be the "Summer Intern Computer Vision" project, outlined by [Seymour Papert](https://en.wikipedia.org/wiki/Seymour_Papert) in 1966:

-"The summer vision project is an attempt to use our summer workers effectively in the construction of a significant part of the human visual system" - [The Summer Vision Project, _Seymour Papert_](ftp://publications.ai.mit.edu/ai-publications/pdf/AIM-100.pdf)
+> "The summer vision project is an attempt to use our summer workers effectively in the construction of a significant part of the human visual system" - [The Summer Vision Project, _Seymour Papert_](ftp://publications.ai.mit.edu/ai-publications/pdf/AIM-100.pdf)

-Maybe this is an unfair and perhaps apocryphal example, but we've been stuck in the "Computer Vision" maze ever since.
+Maybe this is an unfair (and perhaps apocryphal) example but we've been stuck in the "Computer Vision" maze ever since.

 ## Mazes + Fractals = Transport Networks?